spencerhcheng/Geru_Challenge/README.md

 ![Alt Text](https://media.giphy.com/media/cIsRhzdUL6DYUBWho3/giphy.gif)

 ## SYNOPSIS
+I enjoyed this challenge and learned a lot by using a framework and technologies I haven't used before.
+I started off pouring through the documentation on the Pylongs Project Pyramid website.
+To get familiar with the Pyramid framework, I first read the [Quick Tour of Pyramid](https://docs.pylonsproject.org/projects/pyramid/en/latest/quick_tour.html) and then worked through the [Quick Tutorial for Pydamid](https://docs.pylonsproject.org/projects/pyramid/en/latest/quick_tutorial/index.html).

+This is the first time where I used a virtual environment.
+I saw the value of using an isolated Python environment that allows packages to be installed for use by a partifular application versus system wide.
+Interestingly, I found that setting the virtual environment in one window within `iterm` did not apply to the same directory in another window.

+I decided to check out the `cookiecutter` templates - and went with the `starter` template to kick off my project and build upon it as I went along.
+More information can be found [here](https://github.com/Pylons/pyramid-cookiecutter-starter)

+There were a number of challenges to overcome during this project - such as how to generate a session id or deal with deserializing the datetime format to be inserted into the database.
+These challenges were overcome with more reading, tutorials and simple trial and error.

 Some of the things I learned from this project:
 - How to effectively query the [provided API](https://1c22eh3aj8.execute-api.us-east-1.amazonaws.com/challenge/quotes)